sannansaleem/UFT-Capstone-team9/README.md

 ### <ins>Data Preprocessing</ins>

-Stock market data is collected from microsoft excel's stockhistory function, saved as a csv, and read into a notebook as a pandas dataframe to be formatted for importing as sql tables.
-The stock market data did not have any missing values to drop, but some columns did need to have their types coerced to be uploaded to the sql database.
-The stock market data has been normalized into two tables, splitting dollar values like open, close, high, and low, from the volume traded.
+Stock market data was collected from Microsoft Excel's stockhistory function, saved as a csv, and read into a notebook as a pandas dataframe to be formatted for importing as sql tables.
+The stock market data did not have any missing/null values to drop, but some columns required that their type be altered to be uploaded to the sql database.
+The stock market data was normalized into two tables, splitting dollar values like open, close, high, and low, from the volume traded.
 Normalized data was imported into sql tables and into aws.

-As Facebook Prophet automatically selects changepoints to perform its analysis, and additive regression models like facebook prophet use a one-dimensional smoother and backfitting, there was no need to split data into training and testing sets.
-One stock is chosen for analysis, in this case AAPL, and additional preprocessing is done to format the data for the facebook prophet model by creating a new dataframe that includes only the dates and close prices for the last year.
+Since, Facebook Prophet automatically selects changepoints to perform its analysis, and additive regression models like Facebook Prophet use a one-dimensional smoother and backfitting, there was no need to split data into training and testing sets.
+One stock was chosen for analysis, in this case AAPL, and additional preprocessing was conducted to format the data for the model by creating a new dataframe that specifically and exclusively included the dates and close prices for the past 1 year.

 ## Creating the Prediction Model
 	This stage is to model and predict using the logistic regression.
 	We used following to create a model to predict the stcok prices;

-For the modeling phase of the forecasting process, we found a limited number of tools available.
-A few forecasting packages in R were avaible for use to us specifically
+For the modeling phase of the forecasting process, we found there to be a limited number of tools available.
+Certain forecasting packages in R were available for us to use, namely
 	- CausalImpact
-	- AnomalyDetection
+	- AnomalyDetection.

-but facebook Prophet was used as a replacement for the forecast package because of two main advantages it offered us:
+However, Facebook Prophet was used as a replacement for the forecast package owing to the two main advantages it offered:

-1) Prophet makes it much more straightforward to create a reasonable, accurate forecast.
+Facebook Prophet makes it far more straightforward to create a reasonable, accurate forecast.
 The forecast package includes many different forecasting techniques (ARIMA, exponential smoothing, etc), each with their own strengths, weaknesses, and tuning parameters.
-Gviing us the best model over hte first itteration allowing us to skip testing different models as it is unlikely that even experienced analysts can choose the correct model and parameters efficiently given this array of choices.
+Giving us the best model over the first iteration, allowing us to skip testing different models as it is unlikely that even experienced analysts can choose the correct model and parameters efficiently given this array of choices.

-2) Prophet forecasts are customizable in ways that are intuitive to non-experts.
+Prophet forecasts are customizable in ways that are intuitive to non-experts.
 There are smoothing parameters for seasonality that allow you to adjust how closely to fit historical cycles, as well as smoothing parameters for trends that allow you to adjust how aggressively to follow historical trend changes.
 For growth curves, you can manually specify “capacities” or the upper limit of the growth curve, allowing you to inject your own prior information about how your forecast will grow (or decline).
-Finally, you can specify irregular holidays to model like the dates of the Super Bowl, Thanksgiving and Black Friday.
+Finally, you can specify irregular holidays to model for instance for the Super Bowl, Thanksgiving and Black Friday.

 NOTE: